Tegmentum

 The tegmentum (from Latin for "covering") is a general area within the brainstem.
 The tegmentum is the ventral part of the midbrain and the tectum is the dorsal part of the midbrain.
 It is located between the ventricular system and distinctive basal or ventral structures at each level.
 It forms the floor of the midbrain (mesencephalon) whereas the tectum forms the ceiling.
 It is a multisynaptic network of neurons that is involved in many subconscious homeostatic and reflexive pathways.
 It is a motor center that relays inhibitory signals to the thalamus and basal nuclei preventing unwanted body movement.

 The tegmentum area includes various different structures, such as the rostral end of the reticular formation, several nuclei controlling eye movements, the periaqueductal gray matter, the red nucleus, the substantia nigra, and the ventral tegmental area.

-The tegmentum is the location of several cranial nerve (CN) nuclei.
+The tegmentum is the location of several cranial nerve nuclei.
 The nuclei of CN III and IV are located in the tegmentum portion of the midbrain.
 The nuclei of CN V to VIII are located in the tegmentum at the level of the pons.
 The nuclei of CN IX, X, and XII are located in that of the medulla.